 This refers to the ratio of total equity to total assets.
-It measures the dependence of the company on external funding, i.e. funding which is not from its shareholders or its overseas headquarters in the case of local branch of a foreign-incorporated enterprise.
+It measures the dependence of the company on external funding, i.e. funding which is not from its shareholders or its overseas headquarters in the case of local branch of a foreign-incorporated company.
 The higher the company’s dependence on external funding, the lower the ratio.

 Profit before Tax